earthastronaut/django-meetup/README.rst

 Django-Meetup
 =============

-This is a general purpose django-app for syncing with Meetup.com and adding adding Meetup.com content to your website.
+This is a general purpose django-app for syncing Meetup.com to a local database and adding Meetup.com content to a website.

+This was specifically designed to put events for one Meetup.com group onto their independent website.
+However, it was designed to give flexibility to the developer for whatever Meetup.com content syncing and posting they wish.

 To use
 ------